fierceoj/triage-tools/README.md

 # triage-tools
-Blue Team utilities for analyzing suspicious traffic and files.
+Blue Team tools for analyzing suspicious traffic and files.

 ### ioc_rep
 Check the reputation of an IP, URL, or file hash.